ohsayan/cowsay-rs/README.md

 ```
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________
 < I'm cowsay, the dumb echo cow!
-I've become more memory safe and fast though since this guy @sntdevco rewrote me in Rust.
+I've become more memory safe and fast though since this guy @ohsayan rewrote me in Rust.
 Happy cowsaying! >
   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
         \   ^__^
          \  (oo)\_______